 Algorithm-based modeling tools that operate within BIM authoring software help simplify the process by carrying out automated feature extraction, identifying items such as pipework or structural steel and transforming them into 3D objects.

-3D components in BIM effectively “know” what they are and where they are in the model and have data and attributes tagged to them, providing designers with much more detailed information to work with than static 2D floorplans, sections and elevations.
+3D components in BIM effectively “know” what they are and where they are in the model and have survey data and attributes tagged to them.
+They provide designers with much more detailed information to work with than static 2D floor plans, sections and elevations.

 How Scan-to-BIM is being used

 Scan-to-BIM can kick off at any time during the design stage.
-Sometimes the client will specify it at the inception of a project, before an architect has been appointed, to create a single digital “source of truth” on a project, rather than have to issue a pack of thousands of drawings from different, sometimes unreliable, sources.
+Sometimes the client will specify it at the inception of a project, before an architect has been appointed.
+It creates a single digital “source of truth” on a project, rather than have to issue a pack of thousands of drawings from different, sometimes unreliable, sources.

 Existing buildings, particularly older ones, tend to suffer from a lack of as-built documentation, or outdated and misleading plans, and Scan-to-BIM can significantly enhance the precision and transparency of information.